 You are viewing an old version of this article.
 View the current version here.

-The following is a partial list of distributions which include MariaDB in their package repositories.
+The following distributions include MariaDB in their package repositories.
 For these you can use the distribution's management system to install MariaDB.

-- Arch Linux — features MariaDB 10.1, and replaced MySQL as a default
+- Arch Linux — features MariaDB 5.5, replacing MySQL as a default

 - The Chakra Project — features the latest MariaDB 5.5 release, replacing MySQL as a default

-- Fedora — MariaDB 5.5 became the default relational database from Fedora 19, and MariaDB 10.0 from Fedora 21.
+- Fedora — MariaDB 5.5 is now the default "MySQL" database since Fedora 19

-- Red Hat Enterprise Linux — MariaDB 5.5 has been the default "MySQL" database since RHEL 7
+- Red Hat Enterprise Linux — MariaDB 5.5 is now the default "MySQL" database since RHEL 7

-- Homebrew — If you have Homebrew installed, you can install MariaDB Server by executing
+- Homebrew.
+A good blog about Homebrew can be found here.
+If you have homebrew installed, you can install MariaDB by doing:

 Content reproduced on this site is the property of its respective owners, and this content is not reviewed in advance by MariaDB.
 The views, information and opinions expressed by this content do not necessarily represent those of MariaDB or any other party.